Organizational Voice, Language & Messaging Strategy

 The Problem

-So many mission-driven orgs do incredible work — but their messaging can't keep up.
+So many mission-driven orgs do incredible work, but their messaging doesn't.

-A lot of teams invest in brand — how they look and what they stand for — but overlook voice: how they actually sound day to day.
-And in the age of AI-generated content, it can drift faster than ever.
+Most teams invest in brand: how they look, what they stand for.
+Voice gets overlooked.
+And in an age of AI-generated content, voice can drift faster than ever.

 01